tobyesmith/singularity101/lab3.md

 FATAL:   While performing build: unable to copy files from stage to container fs: no source files found matching: /root/hello
 ```

-The “final” stage cannot get the files from the “compiler” stage because they do
+The “final” stage does not find the compiled program from the “compiler” stage
-not exist.
+because it doesn’t exist yet.